 Back Cove Women’s Residential Program

 Back Cove Women’s Residential Program is a gender-responsive, holistic treatment program that focuses on healing the mind, body and spirit.
-It combines 12-step methodology, individual counseling, group therapy, recreational activities, and family programming to help women overcome addiction.
+It combines 12-step methodology, individual counseling, group therapy, recreational activities, and holistic therapies to help women overcome addiction.
 Clinicians are not only trained in gender-responsive approaches, but also trauma-informed care.

 An in-depth evaluation helps to identify underlying issues contributing to substance use and allows staff to develop an individualized treatment plan tailored to each client’s needs.
 Women participate in group counseling in addition to individual therapy where they can delve more deeply into the issues impacting their recovery.
 To promote healing, stress reduction, and improved mental health, meditation, yoga, acupuncture, equine therapy, and other wellness services are incorporated into treatment.